The Great War: Western Front

 - 13 % negative mentions

 The gameplay of the game has received mixed reviews, with many players noting its repetitive nature and shallow mechanics, particularly in the context of World War I trench warfare.
-While some appreciate the strategic elements and the unique supply mechanics, others criticize the AI behavior and the lack of depth in combat, leading to a monotonous experience over time.
+While some appreciate the strategic elements and the unique supply mechanics, others criticize the AI behavior and the lack of depth in combat, leading to a monotonous experience after a few hours.
 Overall, the game offers an engaging concept but struggles with execution, leaving players wanting more variety and refinement in gameplay.

 “The core gameplay loop of the tactical battles is incredibly satisfying once you get the hang of it.”